tubearchivist/docs/mkdocs/docs/installation/unraid.md

 !!! abstract "Installation Instructions - Community Guides"
     These are beginner's guides/installation instructions for additional platforms generously provided by users of these platforms.
 When in doubt, verify the details with the [project README](https://github.com/tubearchivist/tubearchivist#installing).
 If you see any issues here while using these instructions, please contribute.

+!!! warning "Outdated"
+	  Please review these instructions and update it to the changes introduced in [v0.5.0](https://github.com/tubearchivist/tubearchivist/releases/tag/v0.5.0).

 **Tube Archivist**, and all if it's dependencies, are located in the [community applications](https://unraid.net/community/apps?q=tubearchivist) store.
 The three containers you will need are as follows:

 -   **TubeArchivist-RedisJSON**: Redis functions as a cache and temporary link between the application and the file system.
 Redis is used to store and display messages and configuration variables.